-Seattle sales tax to fund transit is strongly ahead in election results
+Seattle sales tax to fund transit wins overwhelmingly

 Endorsers include the Martin Luther King, Jr. County Labor Council, Downtown Seattle Association, Transit Riders Union and 350 Seattle.

-No group declared opposition, though Fremont landowner Suzie Burke argued, “Leaving the money in the pockets of the people struggling right now … is a benefit.”

-The Metropolitan King County Council balked at joining Seattle to propose a joint referendum this year, queasy about taxing people more during an economic slump.
+No group declared opposition.
+The Metropolitan King County Council balked at joining Seattle to propose a joint referendum this year, queasy about raising taxes during an economic slump.

 The Yes For Transit campaign reported it collected $249,465, led by $100,000 from the Amalgamated Transit Union and $50,000 from the philanthropic Seattle Foundation.

 Seattle didn’t try to renew its expiring $60 car-tab fee for transit this November because of Tim Eyman’s I-976, which voters backed in 2019 to slash car taxes statewide.
 The state Supreme Court struck down I-976 last month.
 Seattle will keep its basic $20 car-tab fee for street work.
-Alex Pedersen, who chairs the City Council’s transportation committee, leans toward boosting car-tab fees to a possible $40 next year, for uses like bridge maintenance.
+The City Council may consider raising those to $40 next year, for uses like bridge maintenance.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.